 Honesty – e.g. staying true to myself, being authentic, having courage with confrontation, etc.

 Connection – e.g. with friendships, self, during conflict, etc.

-The beauty in identifying these things is that they aren’t tied to a community, a social norm, a job, a partner.
-So if and when something goes awry in any of these dynamics, your sense of worth and value as a human doesn’t have to change.
+The beauty in identifying these values is that they aren’t tied to a community, a social norm, a job, a partner.
+So, if and when something goes awry in any of these dynamics, your sense of worth and value as a human doesn’t have to change.

 So, who’s values are you living by?
-If they’re not yours, then maybe it’s time you make some and get yourself that much closer to your alignment.
-Get someone to help you if you need it, because it is too important not to take action on yourself.
+If they’re not yours, then maybe it’s time you establish them so you can live in alignment with your own unique self.
+Get someone to help you if you need it, because it is too important not to take action on it now.

 Dr. Megan-Marie Delegas PT, DPT